Elleyey/project/REPORT.md

 ### Europe.HTML

 Uses datamaps to show map of Europe.
 Barchart is always shown.
-Map of Europe gets updated by button with years - as does barchart.
+Map of Europe and barchar get updated by button with years.

+###Overview:
+> Europe.js works with eight functions.
+Two concerning data format, two for making the map and the barchart, three for updating these visualizations and one funtion to give the just colour to the barchart.

+###Specification:

 Functions used:
 - In window.onload:

-  - getData (filterMap, makeMap, makeBars)
+  - getData (filterMap, makeMap, makeBars).

-  *gets the Data in the right format and calls basic functions needed for starting page.*
+  *Gets the Data in the right format and calls basic functions needed for drawing the page.*

-  - filterMap(onChange, filterData, updateMap, updateBars)
+  - filterMap(onChange, filterData, updateMap, updateBars).

-  *filters the map onChange of the button, calls updateMap and updateBars accordingly*
+  *Filters the map on change of the button, calls updateMap and updateBars accordingly.*

-  - makeMap (filterData, updateBars)
+  - makeMap (filterData, updateBars).

-  *makes the map, uses the global given variables of selected country and selected ISO (default on Netherlands)*
+  *Makes the map, uses the global given variables of selected country and selected ISO (default on Netherlands).
+Also updates the barchart according to country clicked on by user.*

-  - makeBars (checkBucket)
+  - makeBars (checkBucket).

-  *makes the bars with Netherlands 2002 as default.
-CheckBucket used to give color to bars.*
+  *Makes the bars with Netherlands 2002 as default.
+CheckBucket used to give colour to bars.*

 - Outside window.onload:

-  - checkBucket
+  - checkBucket.

-  *gives color to value, according to scale used*
+  *Gives colour to value, according to scale used*

-  - updateMap
+  - updateMap.

-  *updates colors of the map*
+  *Updates colours of the map according to values of year, chosen by user.*

-  - updateBars
+  - updateBars.

-  *updates the values of the bar*
+  *Updates the values of the bar, according to either country clicked on by user OR new year.*

-  - filterData
+  - filterData.

-  *need to filter some variables from the data, like fill key and country or year, done by this function*
+  *Filters some variables from the data, like fill key and country or year, done by this function when called.*

 ### Netherlands.HTML

+###Overview:
+> Netherlands.js works with seven functions.
+One concerning data format, four concerning the graphs.
+One function to change the visability of a line when checkbox is checked out.
+One function to give colour to the barchart (different than in Europe.js, although colours are the same, because scaling is different).

+###Specification:

 - In window onload:

-  - getData (makeBar, makeLine, makeMultiline)
+  - getData (makeBar, makeLine, makeMultiline).

   *Puts the data in the right format, calls makeBar (default NL 2012), calls makeLine (static one of home burglary rates from 2012 to 2017), calls makeMultiLine (makes four lines in one graph).*

-  - makeBar (makeLineBar);
+  - makeBar (makeLineBar).

   *Makes a bar chart with the data from Dutch trust rates in 2012.
 When a bar is clicked, another line chart appears in the (single) line chart.*

-  - makeLine
+  - makeLine.

   *Makes a line chart with home burglary rates over the years.*

-  - makeMultiLine
+  - makeMultiLine.

-  *Makes four lines in one barchart, that can be switched on and off (through HTML code and function further in code), also have a reference to another article.*
+  *Makes four lines in one barchart, that can be switched on and off (through HTML code and function further in code), also have a reference to another article.
+Line with total crime rates is red and is not possible to switch on or of.*

-  - makeLineBar
+  - makeLineBar.

   *Makes the line, when clicked on a specific bar in the barchart, a line shows in the single line graph.*

 - Outside window onload:

-  - hideLine
+  - hideLine.

   *Hides the line clicked on by checkboxes in HTML by users.*

-  - CheckBucket
+  - CheckBucket.

-  *Gives color to barchart.*
+  *Gives colour to barchart.*

 ## Challenges